vaniaelvina/SuperCashier/README.md

 # SuperCashier
 ## Background
-SuperCashier is a self-service cashier built using python.
+SuperCashier is a self-service cashier system built using python.

 ## Tools
 Languages: